antoinebelley/Phys_359/Lab1_Zeeman/LabBook.md

 	* 91.6 mV, 12:25, let j=+-1

 * **12:45**: Save them on drive under jan28/ and with eloquent names.
 Maybe if we take 3 pictures, no polarizer, polarizer j0 and polarizer j1, that would do the trick?

+29/01/2020
+__________

+* **13:51**: Today we decided to evaluate possible systematic errors.
+* **13:54**: Update.
+We are seeing the lines a lot better today, following the adjustments made yesterday
+* **13:55**: We took a picture at 0mv ish.
+* **13:56**: We now take a picture really at 0mV.
+We have no polarizers

+* **14:01**: We are starting to take data.
+We will take two pictures under the same settings using a polarizer.
+We are presently taking pictures at 89.0mV, at two different angles so that we see different rays of light.
+Here are the pictures we took at 89.0mV:
+    * Two pictures with no polarizers (3.2",F8.0)
+    * Two pictures with polarizer at a certain angle to focus on certain lines (8",F8.0)
+    * Two pictures with polarizer at a different angle to focus on other lines (8",F8.0)
+    * Two pictures with no polarizers at 0mV without moving the camera (3.2",F8.0)

+* **14:06**: Note to the reader.
+The goal of taking two pictures with same settings everytime is to eventually derive an estimate for the systematic error.

+* **14:07**: We are uploading the images in Antoine's computer.

+* **14:27**: We now take pictures to evaluate the systematic error on the pixel intensity of the camera.
+We take successive pictures of a white sheet in our usual camera settings (8",F8.0 and 3.2",F8.0), so that we can quantify the systematic uncertainty.
+We took 5 pictures around 14:30.

+* **15:25**: We start taking pictures again.
+We take two pictures every time, with the settings (8", F8.0, focus at inf).
+We start at 0 mV and we go up.
+We try to obtain clearer splitting between the +1 and -1 states.
+    * 0.1mV Two pictures
+    * 60.7mV Two pictures with polarizer in one sense
+    * 60.7mV Two pictures with polarizer in the other sense